 Talk with your friends and family about cannabis law reform

-One of the most powerful things you can do to support cannabis law reform is to come out of the cannabis closet and let your friends and family know about your use.
+One of the most powerful things you can do to support cannabis law reform is to talk openly about its many personal, health and industrial uses with your friends and family.
 When people who know you first hand see that you can be a good person and live a successful and productive life while using cannabis, they will question their long-held stereotypes of cannabis consumers.